Standard Features on Retrofits

 Intersecting Bore Cladding Capability

-Intersecting bore location and size can be programmed through the XM Controller.
+Intersecting bore location and size can be programmed through the XM or XPro Controller.
 During cladding, the arc will automatically be extinguished when the torch reaches the edge of the intersecting bore and then reignite once it reaches the other side.
 This will be repeated until the system has clad around the entire intersecting bore and then continuous cladding will resume.
 Bores must intersect the main part at an angle perpendicular to the center.

 Offline Programming Software